 Getting there: The ride from San Diego Airport takes just over 15 minutes.

 This hotel juts out into Mission Bay, so rooms have views of the Pacific Ocean, Mission Beach, or the downtown San Diego skyline.
 The lagoon-style pool is popular with families as it has a waterslide and plenty of seating.
 It’s also possible to walk to Mission Beach from here in about 10 minutes or so.
 The full-service marina offers opportunities for sport fishing in addition to kayaks, jet skis, sailboats and more.
-If you know the room type you’d like here, send me your dates, and I can add Hyatt Prive benefits to stays of two nights or longer.
+Check rates and reviews online.

-This San Diego resort has convenient freeway access and is located on Mission Bay.
+San Diego Mission Bay Resort has convenient freeway access and is located on Mission Bay.
 Some of the rooms have fire pits, and the onsite store sells s’mores kits (highly recommend).
 The pool area is nice as are the tennis courts (locals pay for memberships here).
 An activities center provides SUP, aqua cycle and kayak rentals for bay fun.
 It’s a nice family resort but can be busy.

 Families might find Pacific Beach a touch quirky.
-I like walking on the boardwalk, the restaurants and going to the beach here but do have a tough time recommending the area as a base for a family vacation.
+I like walking on the boardwalk, the restaurants, and going to the beach here but have a tough time recommending the area as a base for a family vacation.
 Luxury travelers should avoid Pacific Beach.

 - Travelers who would like a casual beach bar scene.